-Q: Are there any complications in interpreting the value of a nuclear transaction?
+9 Q: Are there any complications in interpreting the value of a nuclear transaction?
+10

-A: Yes, numerous such complications and ambiguities arise with respect to nearly every aspect of nuclear transactions, other than the cash price for the plant itself.

-Some tabulations of nuclear sales do not include the cash payments for nuclear fuel and materials as part of the plant value.
-The irradiated fuel has little or no value (or perhaps a negative value, for storage and disposal costs), and the materials have little value without the plant.
-Consequently, payments for these items should be considered payments for the plant.

-In transactions that include delayed payments, those payments may be presented at their nominal value (without discounting for the delay), or discounted at a discount rate.
+- Yes, numerous such complications and ambiguities arise with respect to nearly A: every aspect of nuclear transactions, other than the cash price for the plant itself. - Some tabulations of nuclear sales do not include the cash payments for nuclear fuel and materials as part of the plant's value.
+Without the plant, the irradiated fuel has little or no value (or perhaps a negative value, for storage and disposal costs) and the materials have little value.
+Consequently, payments for these items should be considered payments for the plant. - In transactions that include delayed payments, those payments may be presented at their nominal value (without discounting for the delay), or discounted at a discount rate.
 The discount rate may be derived from the sales agreement (such as the interest rate on any notes issued for delayed payments), representing the seller's cost of capital, or representing the buyer's cost of capital.